-If you wanted to make it a focus you could also try ‘song’ – we love Sesame Street’s Feelings Song which helps tamariki understand how confusing jealousy can be.
+Sesame Street’s Feelings Song helps tamariki understand 'jealousy' as an emotion – and consider how confusing it can be.
 Older tamariki enjoy this too!
-The video will make them laugh but it’s a beautiful song and would make a great assembly performance!
+The video will make them laugh but it’s a great song and would make a fun assembly performance.

 - Have a watch, then second time through, stop after Grover’s first feeling – mad and sad about not having his wish come true.
 Ask: what's the feeling?
 Disappointment.

 - Dave Mathews then says he’s jealous because he has a friend with a cape, and he’s proud of his friend but he wants to be a superhero too.
 Discuss the confusion that can come with feeling jealous.
 This exercise will help build students’ emotional literacy and get them thinking about jealousy as an emotion (something we seldom talked about).

 Ask: What is jealousy?
 Are there any positive ways we can channel this feeling?
 Looking at this emotion constructively, it’s believed that the purpose of jealousy is to highlight what we want, and sometimes we can use it to help define our goals and drive our motivation.
 These are great seeds to sew when teaching tamariki to manage this emotion.

 Feeling Good ‘notebooks'